2025 Receiving Stats

 Subscribe now to instantly reveal our take on this news.

-Brown (shoulder) won't practice Monday, Matt McMullen of the Chiefs' official site reports.
+Chiefs coach Andy Reid said Brown (illness) will not practice Wednesday, Matt McMullen of the team's official site reports.

 ANALYSIS